sammy44nts/indexd/doc/rfc/008_price_pinning.md

 ## Abstract

-Price pinning allows the indexer to pin their price limits (see [gouging checks](003_gouging_checks.md)) to values in fiat currency.
+Price pinning allows the indexer to pin their price limits (see [Gouging Checks](002_gouging_checks.md)) to values in fiat currency.
 Sia's token, Siacoin, is volatile and for most people it is more convenient to deal with currencies such as USD or EUR which are a lot more stable.